wyfo/split-histogram/README.md

 The algorithm’s correctness is validated under the [C++11 memory model](https://en.cppreference.com/w/cpp/atomic/memory_order) using both [`miri`](https://github.com/rust-lang/miri) and [`loom`](https://github.com/tokio-rs/loom).

+[Benchmark results](benches/README.md) highlight both the impact of reducing the number of atomic RMW and cache locality.

 ### NaN Support

 The current implementation panics on `NaN` inputs to `Histogram::observe`, but it can be trivially supported by adding a `NaN` bucket after the `+Inf` bucket, ignored in collection results.

+## Discussion

+The Go implementation could be improved by using the `NaN` bucket trick presented above, and compute `_count` as the sum of non-`NaN` buckets.
+This eliminates the `_count` atomic, reducing observation to three atomic RMW — matching this algorithm.

+However, it lacks cache locality, which [benchmarks](benches/README.md) show has a significant impact under contention.

+Additionally, avoiding unbounded spinning here relies on a flag in the `_count` atomic.
+Removing `_count` to save one atomic RMW prevents using the waiting flag, making proper waiting harder.

-## Disclaimer
+## Context

 This implementation was motivated by a project requiring millions of observations per second, where I needed to assess histogram latency impact.
 Reviewing the Rust Prometheus client source revealed a TODO linking to the Go client’s pull request.
 So I started to implement the Go algorithm into the Rust client, but I had the feeling doing it that there should be a way to use the redundancy between the bucket counters and the total counter.
-I have some experience in high-performance atomic algorithms, and the hot/cold shard algorithm is quite similar to the one I use in [`swap-buffer-queue`](https://github.com/wyfo/swap-buffer-queue).
+I have some experience in high-performance atomic algorithms, and the hot/cold sharding algorithm is quite similar to the one I use in [`swap-buffer-queue`](https://github.com/wyfo/swap-buffer-queue).
 I was influenced by the sharding idea, but I managed to turn it differently by splitting the counters across shards instead of replicating them.
 Cache locality then came as an added benefit.

-[^1]: There is no atomic fetch-and-add operation defined for floats, so it’s implemented using a compare-and-swap loop with an integer atomic field to store the float bytes.
+[^1]: There is no atomic FAA (Fetch-and-Add) defined for floats, so it’s implemented using a CAS (Compare-and-Swap) loop with an integer atomic field to store the float bytes.
+For the sake of simplicity, CAS failures and retries are ignored in the rest of the document.
 [^2]: Although the Go scheduler differs from the Linux scheduler and goroutines are often more numerous than threads, Linus Torvalds’ arguments still apply.
 The `runtime.Gosched` function doesn’t seem to be designed for spin-lock mechanisms but rather for yielding in long-running, low-priority goroutines.
 A mechanism like this implementation’s, using a flag on the `_count` counter and a channel for notification, avoids these issues.